kmoze/kmoze/README.md

 # Hi, I'm Kier 👋🏻

 I'm a Software Engineer with a focus on JavaScript particularly in React, TypeScript & Node.js.
+With years of startup experience under my belt including founding my own startup, I'm always excited to discuss opportunities to make a difference in the world through technology.

-Always eager to learn, I love diving into new technologies and refining my problem-solving skills.
+Thanks for stopping by!
+Email me if you have any questions about my work or if you'd like to collaborate.

 ## Technologies I use: